Selecting the Best Hawaii Island: Maui vs. Big Island

 Maui Food, Drink, and Nightlife

 Maui bursts with energy and offers a vibrant selection of restaurants, shopping, and entertainment.
 Its countless restaurants, clubs, and bars serve a fusion of Hawaiian and international cuisine.
-Cruise downtown Lahaina for local eateries, celebrity-owned restaurants, brewpubs, and live music for a colorful night.
+Cruise downtown Pa'ia for local eateries, brewpubs, and live music for a colorful night.
 For some renowned entertainment, go to Wailea to indulge and splurge.
 Experience the world-class restaurants, beach-side cocktails, high-end sushi, or the DJ-pumping nightclubs.

 Big Island Food, Drink, and Nightlife